-Video content came from a variety of sources, including Rafanelli and the Healey campaign, who employed the firm AVFX.
 Video content was also controlled by a VJ for select musical performances.
 For the performance by Oompa, Avery says, "We took four or five of her songs, gave her some color schemes and my guys at video village worked with her.
 It had a big impact."

-Element Experiential provided colorful content for Brandi Carlile's rendition of "Over the Rainbow."

 Brandi Carlile, he adds, "didn't have a ton of content, so our team provided a lot of stuff.
 She sang 'Over the Rainbow,' so we found this awesome colorful content.

 A lot of her set was acoustic, without a ton of visuals."
 Nevertheless, he adds, "There were such sharp, powerful moments.
 She had her wife come out and do a song, because they were married in Massachusetts, which was the first state to have same-sex marriage.
 They had their kids with them.
 We had six or seven cameras covering her; that part of the event was more about the camerawork and audience-reaction shots."

 Like the PORT team, Element's load-in was fast.
-"We got in the day before, in the afternoon and had to be out by 11," Avery says.
+"We got in the day before, in the afternoon and had to be out by II," Avery says.
 "We had a lot of equipment for an eight-hour call.
 The next day, we got in at seven and worked straight through the show, loading out pretty quickly.
-We did a full day of preproduction at PORT's office; which was a saving grace.
-We brought all our servers and playback.
+We did a full day of preproduction at PORT's office, which was a saving grace.

+e brought all our servers and playback.
 PORT did the 3D modeling of the Garden.
 We did a split-screen view showing the playback on the upstage screen and the cubes, along with the lighting.
 We pushed it out to the campaign so they could see the transitions, video graphics, and other key moments.

 This allowed us to get everything programmed, roll into the Garden and get everything installed and live in 16 hours of load-in.
-The prep was so important to us; we had so much video content."
-Further shortening the time frame was the time of year; the holidays usually make for a crowded event schedule-like the PORT team.
-Element was involved in the Winter Classic-with staff members taking time for their families.
+The prep was so important to us, we had so much video content."
+Further shortening the time frame was the time of year, the holidays usually make for a crowded event schedule-like the PORT team, Element was involved in the Winter Classic-with staff members taking time for their families.
 "It was a tight turnaround," Avery adds.
 "We were loading content as it was coming in."